Eklavya-Yaadav/Eklavya_Yaadav_Scifor/MACHINE LEARNING ALGO/KNN/README.md

-# Implementation of KNN Alogorithmn
+# Implementation of KNN Algorithmn